Wealth Screening Tools for Financial Advisors to Improve Prospecting

 Depth of consumer and household data

 A static wealth profile tells you who a prospect is.
-A platform that monitors wealth events tells you when something has changed in their financial life: a business sale, a liquidity event, a senior role change, a property transaction.
+A platform that monitors for financial changes tells you when something has shifted in their financial life: a business sale, a liquidity event, a senior role change, a property transaction.

-For advisors, the second capability is what determines whether outreach is timely or not.
-A well-crafted message sent to someone who isn't in a financial decision window lands as noise.
+For advisors, this is not a premium feature.
+A message sent to someone who is not in a decision window lands as noise.
 The same message sent the week after a qualifying event lands as relevance.
-Real-time monitoring is not a premium feature.
-For advisor prospecting, it's the baseline that makes the rest useful.
+Real-time wealth event monitoring is the baseline that makes the rest of the tool useful.

 UHNW prospect research depth

-At the UHNW level, standard wealth estimates are often insufficient.
-The tools that serve advisors prospecting ultra-high-net-worth individuals need deeper sourcing: SEC insider transaction data, estate activity, investment round participation, and family office structures.
-Advisors working at this level should evaluate platforms specifically on their UHNW data depth, not just general HNW coverage.
+At the ultra high net worth level, standard wealth estimates are often insufficient.
+The tools that serve advisors at this tier need deeper sourcing: SEC insider transaction data, estate activity, investment round participation, and family office structures.
+Advisors here should evaluate platforms on their ultra high net worth data depth, not just general coverage.

 Relationship intelligence and warm introduction paths